docker/docs/content/desktop/extensions/marketplace.md

 Docker-reviewed extensions are manually reviewed by the Docker Extensions team to ensure an extra level of trust and quality.
 They appear as **Reviewed** in the Marketplace.

-Self-published extensions are autonomously published by extension developers.
+Self-published extensions are autonomously published by extension developers and go through an automated validation process.
 They appear as **Not reviewed** in the Marketplace.

 ## Install an extension